hazendaz/coveralls-maven-plugin/README.md

 ### Continuous integration

-Github CI builds the plugin with Oracle JDK 17+.
+Github CI builds the plugin with JDK 17+.
 All successfully built snapshots are deployed to Sonatype OSS repository.
 Jacoco is used to gather coverage metrics and the report is submitted to Coveralls with this plugin.
+Project master runs the current master head on all builds to coveralls.

 ### Using test versions